3rd INTERNATIONAL ONLINE

 Preliminary Round (Online)

 Participants are to submit a video that is a fair representation of the contestant’s abilities.
 Hands should be visible hands at all times, but the footage itself does not need to be of professional quality.
 All compositions must be performed by memory, including those for the First Online Round.
+Video has to be uploaded on YouTube or Vimeo online platform.
+Please enter the online link only at your online application.

 The jury will choose individuals who will advance to the final round.